 Therefore, if delegating work to people from your own country is a matter of importance to your company, onshore hiring is the way to go.
 If not, there’s a big chance that you’ll find a more affordable partner to collaborate with.

 Nearshore Outsourcing Model

 This model presupposes finding an IT outsourcing partner who is located not too far away.
-This can be a neighboring country or one in your time zone.
+For instance, you can consider hiring developers for a startup from a neighboring country or one in your time zone.

 The pros and cons of nearshore IT outsourcing are as follows: